yoichio/public-documents/multiranges.md

 ## Proposition
 ### Opt-in selection mode
-We have few entry points for multiple Range.
+We have a couple of entry points for multiple Range.
 ```javascript
 window.getSelection().modes = ['multiple-user-ctrl', 'multiple-user-layout', 'multiple-addstaticrange'];
 ```